quicwg/base-drafts/draft-ietf-quic-transport.md

 phases.
 The connection ID field for these packet types MUST contain the value selected by the server, see {{connection-id}}.

-The version field for encrypted packets is the current QUIC version.
+The version field for protected packets is the current QUIC version.

 The packet number field contains a packet number, which increases with each packet sent, see {{packet-numbers}} for details.

-The encrypted payload is both authenticated and encrypted using packet protection keys. {{QUIC-TLS}} describes packet protection in detail.
-After decryption, the plaintext consists of a sequence of frames, as described in
+The payload is protected using authenticated encryption.  {{QUIC-TLS}} describes packet protection in detail.
+After decryption, the plaintext consists of a sequence of frames, as described in {{frames}}.
-{{frames}}.

 ## Public Reset Packet {#packet-public-reset}